How to Use a Tip Calculator in 2026

 - If you prefer not to think about it, tip on the final total.
 Service staff will not complain.

-For other money calculations where small percentage differences matter a lot more – like savings or interest – you can use our compound interest calculator or BMI calculator if you’re focused on health goals alongside budgeting.
+For other money calculations where small percentage differences matter a lot more, you can use our compound interest calculator or check your health goals alongside budgeting with our BMI calculator.

 Splitting the Bill Fairly With Friends

-Splitting a bill is where arguments usually start: one friend just had a salad, another had three cocktails, someone else ordered dessert for the whole table.
+Splitting a bill is where arguments usually start.
 There are two honest ways to split:

 - Item-based split: Each person pays for what they ordered, plus their share of the tip and tax.
 This is fairer for very different orders, but harder to do in your head.